jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/gen-ai-policy.md

 # :x different tool

 I recommended one browser and extension combination, but you are welcome to use others if you can figure them out.

-If you find something that works, please let me know so I can tell other students.
+If you find something else that works, especially a Chrome/Edge or Safari extension, _please_ let me know so I can tell other students.

 ## How to submit the transcript